What are cryptocurrency exchanges? How do they work? What exchanges are out and how can I use them profitably?

 What Are Centralized Exchanges?

-These exchanges operate like traditional banks that take possession of your cash for custody and are most susceptible to hacks, exit-scams and other nefarious financial crimes notorious with exchanges.
+These exchanges operate like traditional banks that take possession of your cash for custody and are most susceptible to hacks, exit scams, and other nefarious financial crimes notorious with exchanges.

 Most exchanges are centralized.
-Popular examples are KuCoin, Binance, Poloniex, and other top cryptocurrency exchanges.
+Famous examples are KuCoinBinancePoloniex, and other top cryptocurrency exchanges.

 What are Decentralized Exchanges?